 Why don't I see ROI metrics?

-ROI metrics only appear when cost data is available for the selected appeals.
-To add cost data:
+ROI metrics appear only when Avid has cost data for the selected appeals.
+Walk through these checks in order:

-After uploading, wait for the data blend to refresh (typically within a few hours).
+- Wait for refresh.
+After uploading, the data blend refreshes and ROI populates, typically within a few hours.

 What time windows are available for indirect revenue?